katholiek-onderwijs-vlaanderen/sri4node/README.md

 Below is a description of the different types of functions that you can use in the configuration of sri4node.
 It describes the inputs of the different functions.
-All but one of these function must return a [Q promises][kriskowal-q] (The *query* functions have no return value).
+Most of these function must return a [Q promise][kriskowal-q] (The *query* functions have no return value, nor do the mapping functions).
 Some of the function are called with a database context, allowing you to execute SQL inside your function.
-Such a database object can be used together with sri4node.utils.prepareSQL() and sri4node.utils.executeSQL.
+Such a database object can be used together with sri4node.utils.prepareSQL() and sri4node.utils.executeSQL().
 Transaction demarcation is handled by sri4node.

 ### onread / oninsert / onupdate